Blog

 For example, if your device is working and you have hotspot cellular data to work with, but your friend’s laptop or cell phone won’t connect to the hotspot, it could be that the problem is on their end.

-You can test whether this is the case by trying to connect your phone hotspot to another device, like an alternative phone or computer.
-If that works, the problem is definitely with the device you want to connect.
+Test this by trying to connect your phone hotspot to another phone or computer.
+If that works, the problem is not your hotspot – it’s the device trying to connect to the hotspot.

-There are numerous potential reasons why this could be the case and just as many possible fixes.
+There are plenty of reasons why this could be the case and just as many possible fixes.

 For example, you can turn the Wi-Fi network setting on the to-be-connected device on and off again to see if that solves the issue.
 Or you can try a reboot for the phone — this works for Samsung and Apple iOS phones.

-On Android and Apple devices like iPhones, battery saver or low power mode may prevent anyone from using your phone's hotspot.
-That's because battery-saver mode limits your phone's nonessential functions to conserve electricity.
+On Android and Apple devices like iPhones, battery saver or low power mode may prevent anyone from using your phone’s hotspot.
+That’s because battery-saver mode limits your phone’s nonessential functions to conserve battery.

 While this isn’t supposed to prevent you from starting or connecting to a hotspot, it can happen, particularly on Android phones.